Astha-Bhushan/Python-Beginners/README.md

       37. Program to Find G.C.D Using Recursion
       38. Program to Convert Binary Number to Decimal
       39. Program to Convert Octal Number to Decimal
-      40. Program to Convert Binary Number to Octal and vice-versa - Remaining
+      40. Program to Convert Binary Number to Octal and vice-versa
       41. program to Reverse a Sentence Using Recursion
       42. program to calculate the power using recursion
       43. Program to Calculate Average Using Arrays